mantou132/gem/packages/gem/docs/en/001-guide/001-basic/006-styled-element.md

 # Stylized elements

-Because of the use of ShadowDOM, there is no longer a need for [CSS Modules](https://css-tricks.com/css-modules-part-3-react/) similar solutions, in addition, browser compatibility has improved in recent years, and vendor private prefixes have also been cancelled.
-Can use native CSS features to complete daily work, e.g: [CSS Nesting](https://drafts.csswg.org/css-nesting-1/), [`@layer`](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer), [`@scope`](https://developer.mozilla.org/en-US/docs/Web/CSS/@scope).
+Benefit from ShadowDOM, [CSS Nesting](https://drafts.csswg.org/css-nesting-1/), [`@layer`](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer), [`@scope`](https://developer.mozilla.org/en-US/docs/Web/CSS/@scope), in addition, browser compatibility has improved in recent years, and vendor private prefixes have also been cancelled, there is no longer a need for [CSS Modules](https://css-tricks.com/css-modules-part-3-react/) similar solutions.

 ## Shared style

-Since styles cannot penetrate ShadowDOM, global style sheets cannot be used to implement shared styles.
-But you can use [`<link>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) and [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) to achieve the same effect, it’s more convenient to use [Constructable Stylesheet](https://wicg.github.io/construct-stylesheets/).
+Use the `createcssSheet` to create a shared style table, use `@adoptedStyle` to apply to the required elements.

 ```js 11
 import { GemElement } from '@mantou/gem';